-170 Small Business and 3 Credit Hours Entrepreneurship 3 Billable Contact Hours Prerequisite: RDG 090 and ENGL 090 or qualifying score on accepted placement tests entrepreneurship.
-It is designed for students interested in starting or working for a small business, those interested in freelance or private contracting work (artists, caterers. daycare operators, welders, electricians, photographers, etc), business majors, and others interested in small business and entrepreneurship.
+170 Small Business and Entrepreneurship 3 Credit Hours 3 Billable Contact Hours

+Prerequisite: RDG 090 and ENGL 090 or qualifying score on accepted placement tests

+This course introduces students to small business and entrepreneurship.
+It is designed for students interested in starting or working for a small business, those interested in freelance or private contracting work (artists, caterers, daycare operators, welders, electricians, photographers, etc), business majors, and others interested in small business and entrepreneurship.
 Course topics include funding a business, developing a business plan, franchising, hiring and managing employees, marketing, personal selling, and ethics.
 The focus of this course is on the types of small businesses that students might actually start versus high-growth businesses reliant on venture capital.
 It covers practical aspects of small business management, including part-time businesses, Internet businesses, and the unique challenges and opportunities presented by family-owned businesses.
 Recognizing that entrepreneurs may start multiple businesses over the course of a lifetime, this course covers the entire business life-cycle from business idea formulation and evaluation to harvesting or closing a business.